jmfrancois/cmfdesigner/README.md

 So the designer cover the following steps:

-* start it from a folder
+* start it from an existing app or in a folder where you want to create an app
 * create app (name it then you will be able to start it)
 * add / view / delete a component
 * view existing props